 of artifact.
 With that attitude, most archeologists had no

-interaction with the Caddo tribe because they really didn't
+interaction with the Caddo Nation because they really did not appreciate

 Part of the problem was that, by the 20th century,